Open or update wait bar dialog box

 Nameproperty to describe what is being computed.
 In the

-waitbarsets the fractional progress indicator and displays intermediate results. the code
+waitbarsets the fractional progress indicator and displays intermediate results.
+The command

 waitbar(i/steps,h,sprintf('%12.9f',valueofpi))sets the wait bar's

-messagevariable to a string representation of the current estimate of pi.
-Naturally, the extra computation involved makes iterations last longer than they need to, but such feedback can be helpful to users.
+messagevariable to the current estimate of pi as text.
+The extra computation involved makes iterations last longer than they need to, but such feedback can be helpful to users.

 You should call